 When in Cozumel, you must go snorkeling or scuba diving, as it is what the island is renowned for.
 The spectacular Mesoamerican Barrier Reef lies just offshore and is the second-largest coral reef in the world.

 Consequently, there are lots to see below the shimmering waters of the Caribbean, with large schools of fish, sea turtles, and colorful coral reefs to be seen.
 Some of the most popular dive sites in Cozumel are at Devil’s Throat, Barracuda, and Maracaibo.

-One of the best dive shops in Cozumel is Blue Magic Scuba, which is very highly recommended by experienced divers.
+One of the best dive shops in Cozumel is Scuba Tony, which is very highly recommended by experienced divers.
 Located in San Miguel, just a stone’s throw away from the seafront, they have experienced dive masters who take you out to the dive sites around the island.

 Expect to pay around $80 for two dives and approximately $40 if you want to go snorkeling instead.